clugg/sm-json/README.md

 # sm-json
 ![Build Status](https://github.com/clugg/sm-json/workflows/Compile%20with%20SourceMod/badge.svg) [![Latest Release](https://img.shields.io/github/v/release/clugg/sm-json)](https://github.com/clugg/sm-json/releases/latest)

 A pure SourcePawn JSON encoder/decoder.
-Also offers a nice way of implementing objects using `StringMap` inheritance coupled with `methodmap`s.
+Also offers a nice way of implementing pseudo-classes with properties and methods.

 Follows the JSON specification ([RFC7159](https://tools.ietf.org/html/rfc7159)) almost perfectly.
 The following are not supported and likely never will be:
 * Any singular value not contained with a structure (e.g. `"string"`, `1`, `0.1`, `true`, `false`, `null`, etc.)